Q. What is the Endpoint Agent?

 Q: Can samples be purged?

-A: No, there is currently no ability to purge data from the ThousandEyes service.
+A: There is currently no ability to purge data from the ThousandEyes service.

 Q: Is data encrypted?